 As this approach is based on ML, it brings faster improvements than traditional data science as the models get better over time and are easily scalable once they have learnt the intricacies of a plant.
 Our focus is on applying deep learning to understand the physical and chemical properties of a cement plant – rather than the classical shallow data science techniques.

 It’s tempting to think the so-called fourth industrial revolution is only about technology.
 But smart technology is only possible thanks to smart people.
-And Carbon Re’s people are part of the secret of Delta Zero’s success.
+And the success of the Carbon Re platform is due to the team behind it.
 Our ML experts come from top universities and deep tech companies – including household names such as Google, Microsoft and Apple – to ensure the platform is based on state-of-the-art ML rather than standard data science.

 Working at the cutting edge of ML means that Carbon Re is part of the global ML research and development process – and maximises the benefits of technology transfer from different industries.
 For an industry such as cement manufacturing, this opens up access to the kind of expertise that would not usually be available within its sector.